htbkoo/personal-portfolio/README.md

 6. [x] Add `GitHub` action to automatically:
     1. [x] Run tests for all `PRs` and `merges` into `master`
     2. [x] Build `docs/` and deploy to `gh-pages`
+5. [x] Add `Fork me on GitHub` ribbon
+    1. Done by adding link to repo at version text